 Certain restrictive diets, like the ketogenic diet (keto), approach fasting differently.
 Rather than fasting for a period of time, people who follow keto cut all carbs and sugars from their diets.

 Is it safe?
 Studies have shown intermittent fasting and certain restrictive diets can be good for your heart health, help with weight loss and improve your cholesterol.
 However, researchers also caution that fasting diets can be difficult to maintain as a long-term lifestyle.

 While fasting can be done safely for some people, it can cause problems for people with certain health conditions.

 Many religions indicate certain groups of people may not be required to participate in fasting based on certain criteria.
 From a health perspective, Dr. Zein suggests those who shouldn’t fast from all food and drink include people who:

 - Have diabetes and struggle with keeping blood sugar stable.

 - Are recovering from surgery or illness.

-Otherwise, fasting may provide psychological and physical benefits when done a healthy way.
-Talk with your doctor before making it part of your routine, talk with a healthcare provider about any risks.
+Fasting may provide psychological and physical benefits when done in a healthy way.
+If you plan to make fasting a part of your routine, talk with a healthcare provider about any risks.